Yicz/ElasticSearch-Reference/06_Search_APIs/10_Validate_API.md

-## Validate API
+## 检验API Validate API

 The validate API allows a user to validate a potentially expensive query without executing it.
-We’ll use the following test data to explain _validate:
+We’ll use the following test data to explain \_validate:

     PUT twitter/tweet/_bulk?refresh